 The purpose of the assessment is to give you an extra opportunity to show us your ability.
 Good performance in the test doesn't guarantee an offer, and poor performance doesn't necessarily rule out an offer.
 Find out more on the University undergraduate Chemical Engineering pages.

 If your application to study Chemical Engineering is shortlisted you will be interviewed alongside either Natural Sciences or Engineering applicants, depending on the entry route you have chosen.

 You'll be interviewed by two interviewers.
 If you're taking the Natural Sciences route you will have two interviews, one of which will usually be with the Director of Studies in Chemical Engineering.
 Interviews will cover aspects of mathematics and chemistry as well as your general interest in the sciences and chemical engineering.

 If you're taking the Engineering route you will have three subject interviews.
 There are two subject interviews with Engineering Fellows.
 One is mainly concerned with mathematical skills and aptitude.
 Applicants are given some problems to look at and work through immediately beforehand, and these are then discussed as part of the interview.
-The other interview is concerned with physical principles used by engineers.
-The third interview is with the Director of Studies in Chemical Engineering.
+The other interview is with The Director of Studies and another Engineer and will be concerned with physical principles used by both engineers and chemical engineers.

 You don't need to submit any written work with your application.

 The College positively encourages deferred entry for students intending to study Engineering who wish to take a gap year.
 There's no similar guideline for Natural Sciences but deferred entry is perfectly acceptable, and your intention to take a year out should be clearly stated in your application.